Most Think This Is Harmless Fun…It’s Not…Watching Too Much TV Is Unhealthy

 The researchers tried to make this study even all the way across.

 But there were definitely a lot of factors they couldn’t control for.
-Those being substance abuse problems, obesity, poor nutrition, etc. And again, the evidence isn’t definitive.
+Those being substance abuse problems, weight gain, poor nutrition, etc. And again, the evidence isn’t definitive.

-One psychologist said, “there are too many variables and confounding factors to say that the behaviors of TV watching and a sedentary lifestyle is a direct ticket to cognitive deficits.”
+One psychologist said, “there are too many variables and confounding factors to say that the behaviors of TV watching and a sedentary lifestyle is a direct ticket to poor cognitive health.”

 All this being said, I recommend keeping your TV watching habits well below what this survey determined was unsafe.

 That way you’ll be healthier (and you’ll be more interesting).